spec-journalism/gss-diversity/README.md

 ## Setup

 1. Run `pipenv shell` to enter the virtual environment subshell
-2. Run `jupyter notebook` to start a local notebook server
+2. Run `jupyter notebook` to start the local notebook server